Deadlica/DD2360/Project/README.md

 # Run the GPU version and output to a custom file (e.g, image.ppm)
 build/raytracer_gpu > image.ppm

+# raytracer_gpu_unified can be replaced with raytracer_gpu_sfml_unified
+# Run the GPU unified memory version and output to gpu_image.ppm
+build/raytracer_gpu_unified

+# Run the GPU unified memory version and output to a custom file (e.g, image.ppm)
+build/raytracer_gpu_unified > image.ppm
 ```

 To clean up the build, use the following command: